lupyuen/lupyuen.github.io/src/usb2.md

 -   We'll study the __FreeBSD Driver__ for the USB Controller

--   How we might port the USB Driver to __NuttX RTOS__
+-   And how we might port the USB Driver to __NuttX RTOS__

 -   By comparing with the __STM32 USB Driver__ for NuttX

--   And how it might turn PinePhone on NuttX into a __Feature Phone__

-Everything started with a curious comment...
+Our journey down the PinePhone USB Rabbit Hole starts with a curious comment...

 ![Quectel EG25-G LTE Modem inside PinePhone](https://lupyuen.github.io/images/wayland-sd.jpg)